-The English curriculum is divided into main areas of Reading, Phonics, Writing, Spelling, Handwriting and Speaking and Listening.
-We provide a varied and creative approach to the teaching of English and aim to develop a love of the subject.
+The English curriculum is divided into main areas of Speaking and Listening, Reading, Phonics, Writing, Spelling and Handwriting.
+We provide a varied and creative approach to the teaching of English and aim to develop a love of books.

 - To develop children’s ability to communicate and respond effectively.

 - To provide a language rich environment that promotes a culture of reading and writing;

 - To develop in children an interest in and a love of books and literature that will not only support their learning across the curriculum but also enrich their lives;

 - To value and use books as a basis for learning, pleasure, talk and play;

 - To teach children the craft of writing in order to develop in children the confidence and skills to write well for a range of purposes and audience;